By Dr Shireen Kassam

 There is evidence to suggest that if DHA and EPA are not being obtained from the diet, there is an increase in the efficiency of conversion from ALA.
 In the EPIC study, DHA/EPA levels in the blood did not differ as much as expected, although were definitely lower, when comparing fish eaters, vegetarians and vegans confirming that those on a vegan diet do make some EPA/DHA.
 Studies also show that vegans have higher levels of ALA than omnivores.

 Many plant-based physicians have been recommending a DHA/EPA supplement for all those following a whole food plant-based diet.
-However, Dr Michael Klaper has recently posted a video on why he is stopping his DHA supplement.
+However, Dr Michael Klaper posted a video on why he was stopping his DHA supplement.
 His main reason being the potential link between high blood levels of DHA and aggressive prostate cancer in men.
-However, the data are not black and white and there has never been a study examining the effects of omega-3 supplementation in vegans.
-Other large studies examining high dose omega-3 supplementation have not shown an increased risk of cancer.
-I am not sure we know the definite answer to this question but it is worth keeping up with the science and having an open mind.
-Until then we will have to make decisions on an individual basis.
+However, there is no good evidence to support the notion that algae supplements increase the risk of any cancer.
+Large studies examining high dose omega-3 supplementation have not shown an increased risk of cancer.
+So, based on current evidence, vegans should consider taking an algae-based DHA/EPA supplement and base the decision on the overall diet quality of their diet.
+Supplementation is essential during pregnancy and breastfeeding and may be advisable for older adults.
+If in doubt do seek the advice of a dietitian or registered nutritionist.